ESiegman/Restful-Knights/README.md

 ## Custom Kernel Performance

 The custom CUDA/ROCm kernel implementation for Conv2d weight gradients (`my_custom_wrw_kernel`) reduced the time per call by approximately 50% compared to the standard fallback kernel.
-However, by replacing the function that normally autorouted to the optimal kernel, all calls were routed through my fallback replacement instead of the optimal implementation.
-Normally, the deep learning framework automatically selects from many optimal kernels depending on the hardware and configuration, but with my replacement, every convolution weight gradient calculation was handled by my kernel.
-While my kernel was faster than the fallback, it was much slower than the optimal kernels, resulting in increased total run time.
+However, replacing the function that normally autoroutes to the optimal kernel caused all calls to be routed through the fallback replacement instead of the optimal implementation.
+Normally, the deep learning framework automatically selects from many optimal kernels depending on the hardware and configuration, but with this replacement, every convolution weight gradient calculation was handled by the custom kernel.
+While this kernel was faster than the fallback, it was much slower than the optimal kernels, resulting in increased total run time.

 ### Stats Comparison